Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_2/7_objectLiterals.md

 <a name="ex3"></a>
 <pre>
 <b>Exercise 3:</b>
-Write a method, <b>sustainHit()</b>, that has a parameter- hitAmount.
-When this method is called, decrease the pokemon's hp (measure of its health) by the hitAmount.
-If the health is less than 0, print to the console, "pokemon is dead."
+Write a method, <b>attack()</b>.
+When this method is called, the Pokemon's name and attack stat are printed to the console.
+For example:

-Call this method in the setup twice- each time with a hitAmount of 30.
+"[insert name] has an attack power of [insert attack stat]."

 </pre>

 ```javascript